Mocks

 });

 REMEMBER: Mocks are not destroyed at the end of each test!
-So you must call the $mock->mockRestore()
+So you must call the $mock->mockRestore() method at the end of your test,

 or it will remain mocked until the end of all tests!